FatemehGholamzadeh/Dithering-and-Median-cut-algorithms/README.md

 ## Question 1:
 * transforming of a 480*640 image to 8 bit grey level image using matlab.
 * transforming of a 480*640 image to 1 bit image  using matlab.

+## Question 2:
+* implementation of Dithering using  floyd steinberg Algorithm with and without error